 Eric Topol, MD, Chief Academic Officer of Scripps Health, Editor-in-Chief of Medscape, and author of the “bible” of digital health, “The Creative Destruction of Medicine” joined us on camera to talk about the results of the recently released (September 2014) WebMD/Medscape Digital Technology Survey about doctors and patients perceptions of digital health technologies.
-The survey found that sometime docs & patients see eye-to-eye and sometimes they do not.
+The survey found that sometimes docs & patients see eye-to-eye and sometimes they do not.

 How was the survey done

 This is an interesting survey because doctors and patients were asked the same questions during almost the same time period.
-The consumer survey was done via WebMD, one of the leading providers of health information services for not only consumers, but also physicians and other healthcare professionals as well as other stakeholders such as employers and health plans.
+The consumer survey was done via WebMD, one of the leading providers of health information services for not only consumers but also physicians and other healthcare professionals as well as other stakeholders such as employers and health plans.
 The survey was available on the WebMD site from August 20-27, 2014.
-All site visitors has an equal probability of answering the survey – and 1,102 of them did.
+All site visitors have an equal probability of answering the survey – and 1,102 of them did.
 The clinician survey was done via Medscape, an important source of clinical news, health information, and point-of-care tools for health professionals.
 The site serves PCPs, specialists, medical students, and other health professionals.
 According to a WebMD press release, the survey “was fielded August 22-September 8, 2014, via email invitation that included generalists and specialists.
 The occupations invited to respond were physicians, nurse practitioners, nurses, physician assistants, and medical students.”
 All had been active on Medscape within the prior 12 months.
 Of the 1406 clinicians who responded, 827 were physicians, 152 nurse practitioners, 85 nurses, 107 physician assistants, and 235 medical students.

 And, the findings are: